Split Conformal Prediction under Data Contamination: Introduction

 Intuitively, if one knew which component of the mixture each data point was sampled from, one could simply calibrate the prediction set using only samples from the same mixture as the test point as these data points are exchangeable.
-We instead assume that it is unknown which data points are clean, and study the impact of contamination on the coverage and width of the constructed sets.
-In particular, we provide lower and upper bounds on the coverage under the assumption that the new data point is clean.
-We provide a general robustness result regarding the construction of conformal prediction sets.
+We instead assume that it is unknown which data points are clean, and study the impact of contamination on the coverage and size of the constructed sets.
+In particular, we provide lower and upper bounds on the coverage under the assumption that the new data point is clean. {These coverage bounds are designed to tend to 0 when the contamination proportion tends to 0.} We provide a general robustness result regarding the construction of conformal prediction sets.
 Under the additional assumption that the contaminating distribution stochastically dominates the clean distribution, as may be the case in a regression setting, we derive an over-coverage guarantee, and we give a companion result for the situation that the clean distribution stochastically dominates the contaminating distribution.

-Moreover, in a classification setting, we devise a remedy for adjusting the prediction sets to obtain improved coverage guarantees.
-We call this method {\it Contamination Robust Conformal Prediction}, abbreviated CRCP.
-Both on synthetic data and on a benchmark data containing real-world label noise, namely the CIFAR-10N data set by \cite{wei2022learning}, we find that while standard conformal prediction can give considerable over-coverage, CRCP not only ameliorates this issue but also produces considerably narrower prediction intervals.
+Moreover, in a classification setting, we devise {\it Contamination Robust Conformal Prediction}, abbreviated CRCP, adjusting the prediction sets to obtain improved coverage guarantees.
+Both on synthetic data and on a benchmark data containing real-world label noise, namely the CIFAR-10N data set by \cite{wei2022learning}, we find that while standard conformal prediction can give considerable over-coverage, CRCP not only ameliorates this issue but also produces considerably narrower prediction intervals. {Using a conference version of CRCP, \cite{penso2025conformal} draws a similar conclusion on other data sets.}

+{Our work adds the following novelties to the literature. \begin{itemize}[noitemsep, topsep=3pt,leftmargin=*] \item Our theoretical results recover the non-contaminated behaviour as the contamination proportion tends to 0. \item {Compared to \cite{sesia2023adaptive}, our theoretical bounds are tighter in that they do not require lower bounds on the number of samples from each label.
+Relative to \cite{penso2025conformal}, our method applies in a more general setting, as their guarantees are restricted to discrete uniform label noise.}

+\item We employ our theoretical bounds to introduce {\it Contamination Robust Conformal Prediction (CRCP).} This method is based on tighter bounds and shows better performance than the Adaptive Conformal Classification with Noisy Label (ACNL) method from \cite{sesia2023adaptive} and it applies to a wider setting {than} the Noise-Aware Conformal Prediction (NACP) method from \cite{penso2025conformal}, for which the theoretical guarantees require discrete uniform noise. \item Instead of relying solely on the total variation distance, in which many guarantees in the literature are stated, we provide bounds in terms of the Kolmogorov--Smirnov distance and the squared Le Cam distance. {These metrics are often easier to estimate in practice and allow us to extend the range of theoretical guarantees available for contaminated conformal prediction.} \end{itemize}}